By Paul Taylor

-These three techniques massage and manipulate the scalp.
-They're extremely easy to do and quite repetitive, making them somewhat meditative as well.
-So there's a good chance they'll help take your mind off fibromyalgia and stress levels for a while, as well as help restore healthy hair regrowth sooner than you otherwise would if you took no action at all.
+These three techniques massage the scalp.
+They're very easy to do and quite repetitive, making them somewhat meditative as well.
+So there's a good chance they would help take your mind off fibromyalgia and stress levels for a while, as well as hopefully restoring healthy hair growth sooner than you otherwise would if you took no action at all.

 Like this page?